firassziedan/instagram_formatter/README.md

 -------------
   * Enable Instagram Formatter module.
   * Create a field of type text (string) in the entity (node, etc) that you want to view the Instagram block.
+  * Go to the manage display and choose Instagram block in the field formatter.
+  * Fill the Insagram accout name in field (just the user name) ex. https://www.instagram.com/[user:name]/

 Note:
 ----
  - If the Instagram account is private the block will not display anything.